Logo Logo Logo Logo Logo

 Richard Bagyenyi

-Richard Bagyenyi is a Communications and Administration Officer at CTPH.
+Richard Bagyenyi is a Program Coordinator at CTPH.
 He went to Bubaare Secondary School for UCE and UACE between 2004/7 and 2008/9 respectively.
 He later joined Makerere University in 2010 where he graduated with a Bachelor of Environmental Science in 2014.
 In June 2014, he joined CTPH as a volunteer specializing in Social Media.
-As a Communications and Administration Officer, he is responsible for providing administrative and IT support for the smooth running of CTPH programs and to ensure effective communication and marketing for CTPH.
-He also coordinates logistics for students, tourists, donors and supporters visiting and staying at CTPH field sites.
+As a Program Coordinator, he is responsible for supporting the team in planning and coordination of programs and activities as well as providing administrative and IT support for the smooth running of CTPH programs and to ensure effective communication and marketing for CTPH.
+He also coordinates logistics for students and donors.

 Ebenezer Paul